ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-date/index.md

  Simple date editor that uses the standard HTML date `input`.
 Requires cell values to be of type `Date`.

-Specified with `agDateCellEditor` and configured with `IDateCellEditorParams`.
+Enabled with `agDateCellEditor` and configured with `IDateCellEditorParams`.

 ```js
 columnDefs: [